jericson/jericson.github.io/_posts/2023-12-15-platform_building_bgg.md

    game works in detail before they buy or play the first time.
 BGG has some hand in producing these videos as well.

-Not ever game will have all of these items, of course.
+Not every game will have all of these items, of course.
 Less popular games, such as [MimocirQ](https://boardgamegeek.com/boardgame/355918/mimocirq), which I submitted to the database, show the bones of the structure.
 For more